-- The driving power for the engine (1) is transmitted through the flywheel to the converter (2).
-The converter (2) uses hydraulic oil to convert the torque transmitted by the engine (1) into driving power.
-The converter (2) transmits motion to the drive shaft of the transmission (3) and to the drive shaft of the hydraulic pump (4). - The transmission (3) has two hydraulically-activated clutches that can be selected by an electrically-controlled gear selector.
-It also has manual gear selection (four forward gears and four reverse gears). - The driving power is transmitted from the transmission flanges (3) to the front (5) and rear (6) axles through the Cardan drive shafts (7 and 8). - The driving power transmitted to the front (5) and rear (6) axles is reduced by the differentials and then transmitted to the planetary gear through the differential shafts.
+- The driving power generated by the engine (1) is transmitted through the flywheel to the converter (2).
+The converter uses hydraulic oil to convert the torque transmitted by the engine (1) into driving power.
+The converter (2) transmits motion to the drive shaft of the transmission (3) and to the drive shaft of the hydraulic pump (4). - The transmission (3) has two hydraulically-activated clutches that can be selected by an electrically-controlled gear selector. - The driving power is transmitted from the transmission flanges (3) to the front (5) and rear (6) axles through the cardan drive shafts (7 and 8). - The driving power transmitted to the front (5) and rear (6) axles is reduced by the differentials and then transmitted to the final drives (9) through the drive shafts.